Stone tool: Mode III: The Mousterian Industry

 Eventually, the Acheulean in Europe was replaced by a lithic technology known as the Mousterian Industry, which was named after the site of Le Moustier in France, where examples were first uncovered in the 1860s.
 Evolving from the Acheulean, it adopted the Levallois technique to produce smaller and sharper knife-like tools as well as scrapers.
 Also known as the "prepared core technique", flakes are struck from worked cores and then subsequently retouched.
 The Mousterian Industry was developed and used primarily by the Neanderthals, a native European and Middle Eastern hominin species, but a broadly similar industry is contemporaneously widespread in Africa.

 Mode IV: The Aurignacian Industry

 The widespread use of long blades (rather than flakes) of the Upper Palaeolithic Mode 4 industries appeared during the Upper Palaeolithic between 50,000 and 10,000 years ago, although blades were produced in small quantities much earlier by Neanderthals.
 The Aurignacian culture seems to have been the first to rely largely on blades.
 The use of blades exponentially increases the efficiency of core usage compared to the Levallois flake technique, which had a similar advantage over Acheulean technology which was worked from cores.

+Expansion to the New World

+As humans spread to the Americas in the Late Pleistocene, Paleo-Indians brought with them related stone tools, which evolved separately from Old World technologies.
+The Clovis point is the most widespread example of Late Pleistocene points in the Americas, dating to about 13,000 years ago.

+One of the earliest cases of tools comes from the Channel Islands (California) as it was considered one of the earliest place in North America for civilization.
+The tools that were found were drills, reamers, scrapers, abraders, spoke-shave, macroblade plane, burin, wood-splitting wedges.
+These tools show that the people living there were skilled in wood working.

+Other tools found from the Channel Islands were crescent-shaped tools that were flaked from heating.

+In the San Francisco Bay Area acorns found were often associated with grinding tools.
+Acorns show diachronic changes in tribal life as the tools used for acorns evolved.
+Mortar tools like millingstones and mortar and pestle that grind acorns are seen to be dated in different times in the locations.